wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_active_response/test_active_response.md

 ## Expected behaviour

 - Fail if wazuh-execd does not send to remoted the active response.
-- Fail if remoted does not receive the active response sent by execd.
+- Fail if wazuh-remoted does not receive the active response sent by wazuh-execd.
-- Fail if the agent does not receive the active response message.
+- Fail if the agent does not receive an active response message.

 ## Code documentation